14 Danger Zone

 Focusing on statistical significance can lead you down other dangerous paths.
 For example, relying on statistical tests of assumptions instead of visualizations or practical metrics can lead you to believe that your model is valid when it is not.
 Using a statistical testing approach to select features can often result in incorrect choices about feature contributions, as well as poorer models.

 A related issue is p-hacking, which occurs when you try many different models, features, or other aspects of the model until you find one that is statistically significant.
-This is a problem because it can lead to spurious results, and can make it difficult to generalize the results of the model (overfitting).
+This is a problem because it can reflect spurious results, and make it difficult to generalize the results of the model (overfitting).
 It also means you ignored null results, which can be just as informative as significant ones, a problem known as the file drawer problem.

 14.1.2 Ignoring complexity

-While techniques like standard linear/logistic regression and GLMs are valid and very useful, for many modeling contexts they may be too simplified to capture the complexity of the data generating process.
+While techniques like standard linear/logistic regression and GLMs are valid and very useful, for many modeling contexts they may be too simply to capture the complexity of the data generating process.
 This can lead to underfitting, where the model is too simple to capture the underlying structure of the data.

 14.1.3 Using outdated techniques